AyoFayomi/AyoFayomi/README.md

 - 📫 How to reach me **ayofayomi.m@gmail.com**

 - ⚡ Fun fact **No such thing as good/bad, ugly/beautiful...
-There's only perspectives.**
+There are only perspectives.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">